 In short, the word quantify means to calculate the amount or quantity of something.
 Where the word qualify means to be entitled to a particular benefit by fulfilling a certain condition or need.

-This is just one difference, there is a lot more to know so read till the end as I’ll be covering all.
+This is just one difference: there is a lot more to know, so read till the end as I’ll cover everything.

 The word quantify is a transitive verb that means to express, determine measure the quantity of something that can be measured.